Best design review software in 2026 (for teams that ship faster)

 2. BugHerd

-Best for: Agencies managing multiple client projects with Kanban workflows
+Best for: Agencies managing multiple client projects with Kanban-style task management

 BugHerd